mihic/linux-intel-undervolt/README.md

 I am not responsible for any damage you do by following the instructions found here.
 There is no official documentation about the MSR interface used, everything was reverse engineered by watching [Throttlestop](http://forum.notebookreview.com/threads/the-throttlestop-guide.531329) system calls and trial and error.

 This is applicable to all Intel CPUs with an integrated voltage controller (FIVR).
-In general this includes all mobile Haswell and newer CPUs.
+In general this includes all mobile CPUs since Haswell.
 I only tested this on one machine, a laptop with a i7-6700HQ.

 ## HOW TO